shaline-chepkoech/Code-challenge1/README.md

 #### Date, 2024/09/27

 ## Installation
-You use git clone to be able to create a clone of the repository on your local machine
+You use fork and git clone to be able to create a copy of the repository on your local machine
 ### Installation instruction
 ```
  Git clone git@github.com:shaline-chepkoech/Code-challenge1.git

 ```

 ## Technologies used
-Github
+1. Github
-Javascript
+2. Javascript

 ## Support and contact details
 github.com/shaline-chepkoech